incidrthreat/iceriver_oc/KS2/README.md

 #### Below are a few links to some equipment that has been tested and confirmed to work with the KS1 to help reduce temperatures and noise levels.

 - Cooling
-    - AC Infinity Cloudline Pro Exhaust Fans
+    - AC Infinity Cloudline Inline Fans
         - 4 Inch
             - S4: https://amzn.to/3FqEDlO
             - T4: https://amzn.to/3tEKS2F (w/ Temperature Humidity VPD Controller and WiFi Integrated App Control)